 Zero Emission Tree

-The Zero Emission Tree (ZET) was developed by the Microsystems Technology research group at HU University of Applied Sciences Utrecht; it is a sustainable charging point that is designed to look like a tree.
+The Zero Emission Tree (ZET) was developed by the Smart Systems for Healthy Living research group at HU University of Applied Sciences Utrecht; it is a sustainable charging point that is designed to look like a tree.
 A canopy of solar cells enables the tree to generate energy.

 The object of the Zero Emission Tree is to encourage more employees to leave their cars at home (more often) and to travel to work by e-bike.